 Gujarat has hundreds of tribal groups residing here for centuries known as ancient inhabitants.
-A tribal tour of Gujarat gives the ample opportunity to the tourists to see the various types of tribes, their lifestyles, colorful dresses, customs and traditions.
-The villages Haats (markets) of Chhota Udepur, Kanwat or Rangpur or Sajadi are the perfect destination to witness the Rathwas, Nayakas and Bhils in their colorful attire.
+A tribal tour of Gujarat gives the ample opportunity to the visitors to see the various types of tribes, their lifestyles, colourful dresses, customs and traditions.
+The village Haats (markets) of Chhota Udepur, Kavant are the perfect destination to witness the Rathwas, Nayakas and Bhils in their colorful attire.
 Near Poshina village, there is a place where one can see thousands of terracotta horses offered to a tribal deity, which is very unique in India.
 In the other villages surrounding of Poshina, we see Garacia tribe of Gujarat and Rajasthan.
 Even in Poshina, one can see many Garacia girls carrying the wood, which they bring from the nearby forest to sell in the market.
-Garacia girls and women are very colorful and always wear bright cloths.
+Garacia girls and women are very colourful and always wear bright cloths.
 It is a treat for the eyes to watch them dancing.

 The highlight of Gujarat Tribal Tour is the vibrant region of Kutch.
 Here, the most interesting tribe is Rabaris, they are cattle herders and always on move thus called as Gypsies.
 Rabari women wear black dresses and backless blouse whereas the men wear white dress with beautiful turban.
-The other prominent tribes in Kutch are Meghwal, Ahir and Jat etc. The huts in the Meghwal houses are fascinating as the same are nicely painted with muds and glasswork.
+The other prominent tribes in Kutch are Meghwal, Ahir and Jat.
+The huts in the Meghwal houses are fascinating as the same are nicely painted with mud and mirror-work.
 During Gujarat Tribal Tour, you will not only see the indigenous people but also their handicrafts.
 The embroidery works of Ahir ladies are one of the finest in India.
-The monuments of Patan, the Sun temple of Modhera and the heritage walk in the old parts of Ahmedabad are other added attractions of the trip.
+The monuments of Patan, World Heritage Site at Champaner, the Sun temple of Modhera and the heritage walk in the old parts of Ahmedabad are other added attractions of the trip.
 Patan Step Well is arguably the most intricate ancient architecture in Gujarat.

 In the later afternoon, visit Champaner-Pavagadh – a UNESCO World Heritage Site in India.
 Here visit marvelous Jami Mosque and Sahar Ki Masjid.
 Champaner was once the capital of Gujarat for a short time and is an ancient city.
 The minarets and domes of Jama Masjid are magnificent, built in 1513 by Mahmud Begada in Mughal architecture.